BDX-town/Akkoma/docs/docs/configuration/cheatsheet.md

 * `:primary` - The frontend that will be served at `/`
 * `:admin` - The frontend that will be served at `/pleroma/admin`
 * `:swagger` - Config for developers to act as an API reference to be served at `/pleroma/swaggerui/` (trailing slash _needed_).
 Disabled by default.
-* `:mastodon` - The mastodon-fe configuration.
+* `:mastodon` - The masto-fe configuration.
 This shouldn't need to be changed.
 This is served at `/web` when installed.

 ### :static\_fe